DTV96Calibre/pipelined-mips/README.md

 is 0, the RD (Read Data) output was going to be ignored anyway so no error is printed.
 RD is set to \`undefined (32'hxxxxxxxx) in either case.

+#### Note:
+While text is considered read-only, this implementation expects the user to uphold this standard and makes no attempt to prevent writing to the text segment of memory.
+This decision was made in order to avoid unnecessary complexity and to leave in what could be considered a feature in having the ability to modify text.

 ### Writeback